 Focus on your academic background, emphasise your education, any publications you have been involved in, any research that you have done as this will give an employer an idea of your previous works and show them what you are capable of.

 The list below are ideas of what to cover and all about writing a successful letter for an academic

-Start by going through your CV in great deal.
+Start by going through your CV a great deal.
 What academic roles have you had in the past?
 What makes you qualified for these academic roles?
 Why are you choosing this kind of position?
 Go through in detail your CV and pick out the bits that an employer is looking for and highlight these so that you can use some of the points when writing your cover letter.

 Examples of cover letters

-Have a look at some example cover letters and see how people have set them out and what they have included on them but for a general rule you need an opening paragraph as to the role you are applying for and where you saw it advertised, then the second and third paragraph you need to sell yourself using the job description or advert as a guide.
+Have a look at some example cover letters and see how people have set them out and what they have included on them but for a general rule, you need an opening paragraph as to the role you are applying for and where you saw it advertised, then the second and third paragraph you need to sell yourself using the job description or advert as a guide.
 Then end with a closing paragraph and ensure you thank them for reading your application and say that you look forward to hearing from them in due course.

-It is important to follow the job description carefully when writing your covering letter.
+It is important to follow the job description carefully when writing your cover letter.
 At the end of the day this is the document that the company have put together about the job that they want doing and have thought hard about what skills and previous experience they need.
-For an academic position there will be strict education guidelines too so it is important that you outline your education as they require in your covering letter.
+For an academic position, there will be strict education guidelines too so it is important that you outline your education as they require in your covering letter.